-Fall is arguably the most beautiful time of year in the Great Smoky Mountains.
+Fall in the Smokies is arguably the most beautiful time of year.
 The green leaves and summer flowers are being left behind for vibrant oranges of the oaks, brilliant reds of the maples, and the golden yellow of the birch tree.
 With five different major forest types, the Smokies offer diversity and dynamic colors in the fall you won’t see anywhere else.
-Come see a list of fun things you can do in the Smokies in the fall.
+Come see a list of fun things you can do this fall in the Smokies

 Viewing The Beautiful Fall Foliage

 Enjoy the beauty of Tennessee’s Great Smoky Mountains in the Fall.
 Fall foliage viewing begins around the beginning of October and continues through the second week in November and beyond.

 You can enjoy the colors while staying in the comfort of your vehicle.
 Or, take a hike to get a little closer to Mother Nature.
 Trails for all levels of experience are offered in the National Park to enjoy the colorful fall foliage.
 The brilliant colors will be all around you.
 With over 140 species of native trees in the National Park the color will surround you.
 The Roaring Fork Motor Nature Trail, Cades Cove and the drive up to Clingman’s Dome from Gatlinburg are all amazing during the fall.

 Old Fashioned Wagon Rides/Hayrides